PagerDuty/developer-docs/docs/app-integration-development/06-Events-Integration.md

 Before submitting, make sure your integration is able to trigger, acknowledge, or resolve events in PagerDuty as you expect.

 1. Create a test service on the Events Integration page.
-When you click Create, a schedule and escalation policy will also be created and added to the service.
+When you click Save, a schedule and escalation policy will also be created and added to the service.

 ![Screenshot of create test service button](../../assets/images/create-test-service.png)